peterstangl/json-schemas/README.md

 ### `parameters` (required, *type: array of string*)

-List of model parameters (e.g., Wilson coefficient names) used in the polynomial expansion.
-Must be a list of unique, non-empty strings, with at least one entry.
+Array of model parameters (e.g., Wilson coefficient names) used in the polynomial expansion.
+Must be an array of unique, non-empty strings, with at least one entry.

 Example: